-For a summary of what we’ve been up to in the transport decarbonisation space across our UK & US business
+Read our summary of what we’ve been up to in the transport decarbonisation space across our UK and US businesses.

 We are here to support all solutions, regardless of technology and fuel.
 We are continuing to promote the need to accelerate technology trials across all transport sectors, in order to provide much needed clarity to stakeholders.

-We are uniquely positioned in the energy sector, we work alongside the local distribution network operators and councils and by having an initial conversation with us, we can come up with the right solution for your needs.
-You can contact our Decarbonisation of Transport team here [email protected].
+We are uniquely positioned in the energy sector; we work alongside the local distribution network operators and councils and, by having an initial conversation with us, we can come up with the right solution for your needs.
+You can contact our Decarbonisation of Transport team by emailing [email protected].